halkeye/old-www-gavinmogan-com/content/posts/2004-05-01-got_kingdom_hearts/index.md

 post_type: "post"
 ---

-15:47 < halkeye> hahah
+15:47 &lt; halkeye&gt; hahah

-15:48 < halkeye> it only took me like 10 tries, but i finally beat riku in the race
+15:48 &lt; halkeye&gt; it only took me like 10 tries, but i finally beat riku in the race

 I so miss this game, I can't belive I restarted it so many times just to beat riku.
 I mean, I know that cutscene by heart now.